3 World Trade Center

 3 World Trade Center (3 WTC; also known as 175 Greenwich Street) is a skyscraper constructed as part of the new World Trade Center in Lower Manhattan, New York City.
 The tower is located on Greenwich Street along the eastern side of the World Trade Center site.
 The building was designed by Rogers Stirk Harbour + Partners, and is managed by Silverstein Properties through a ground lease with the Port Authority of New York and New Jersey (PANYNJ), the landowner.
 It is 1079 ft high, with 80 stories.
-As of 2025, it is the ninth-tallest building in the city.
+As of 2025, it is the tenth-tallest building in the city.

-3 World Trade Center is the second building at the site to bear this address.
+The current edifice is the second on the World Trade Center site to bear the address 3 World Trade Center.
 The original building was the Marriott World Trade Center, a 22-story, 825-room hotel located in the southwest corner of the World Trade Center complex.
 Opened in July 1981 as the Vista International Hotel, it was destroyed during the September 11 attacks in 2001, along with the rest of the World Trade Center.

-3 World Trade Center was planned as a skyscraper measuring 1,240 feet (378 m) tall.
+The current 3 World Trade Center was planned as a skyscraper measuring 1,240 feet (378 m) tall.
 The building's groundbreaking took place in January 2008, but only the lower stories were built because the skyscraper lacked an anchor tenant.
 Construction resumed in 2014 after advertising company GroupM was signed on as anchor tenant.
 The building's concrete core was topped out during August 2016, with the perimeter steel structure following on October 6, 2016.
 The building opened on June 11, 2018.